-10.3 DIVISION OF LAND
+9.3 DIVISION OF LAND

-10.3.1 Subdivision and Condominium
+9.3.1 Subdivision and Condominium

-Subdivision approval is a land use planning approval under Section 50 of the Planning Act that has been delegated to Markham.
-A registered plan of subdivision creates new, separate parcels of land that can legally be offered for sale and sold.
+Subdivision approval is a land use planning approval that has been delegated to Markham.
+A registered plan of subdivision creates new, separate parcels of land that can be legally used for the sale of lots.